 The county court will decide your penalties and fine you accordingly.
 However, if you can produce a valid fishing license when the officer issued your citation, you will pay only a $10-court fee.

-Note also that if you fail to appear before a county court, refuse the citation, or fail to pay your fine, you will have to pay an additional $500 fine and up spend up to 60 days in jail.
+Also, note that if you fail to appear before a county court, refuse the citation, or fail to pay your fine, you will have to pay an additional fine of $500+ and spend up to 60 days in jail.
 This is because this violation is considered a second-degree misdemeanor.

 You will need a Florida fishing license if you’re a resident aged 16 to 65.
 For non-residents, you will need a license for people above 16 years old.